FranBar1966/neutralts/doc/README.md

 {:trans; Hello :}
 ```

 Actually you can always use "trans" because if there is no translation it returns the text.
+See: [locale](https://docs.rs/neutralts/latest/neutralts/doc/#locale--) and [trans](https://docs.rs/neutralts/latest/neutralts/doc/#trans--).

 Bif layout (Build-in function)
 ------------------------------